Kevin Spacey doesn’t care if people think he’s a closet case. He just wants everyone to know about his Bobby Darin fetish

 Since he’s not married and refuses to cough up the goods, the notion is that Spacey must be hiding something.

-It all started in 1998, when Esquire magazine ran “Kevin Spacey Has a Secret,” a feature that basically outed Spacey as a closet case.
-The actor slammed the piece calling it “dishonest and malicious.”
+It all started in 1998, when Esquire magazine ran “Kevin Spacey Has a Secret,” a cover story that basically outed Spacey as a closet case.
+The actor slammed the magazine calling the article “dishonest and malicious.”
 Then Spacey conducted a surprisingly lengthy interview with Playboy, denying he was gay and scolding Esquire for sinking to sleazy standards.

 In September 2002, New York magazine ran a harmless tidbit, saying Spacey rented a home on Fire Island Pines.
 Soon after, the magazine ran Spacey’s fabulously imaginative and chiding reply pointing out the rumor’s falsehoods.

 But last year, Spacey’s protective edge softened when he told police he was attacked and robbed of his cell phone while walking his dog in a London park at 4:30 a.m.